-A two-slope torque limiter is provided for mechanical drive applications.
+A two-slope torque limiter is provided for mechanical drive applications (or a six-slope torque limiter on the 9905-457).
 The torque limiter provides a maximum rack position determined by current engine speed to limit overfueling and subsequent smoke emission during engine acceleration.
 The torque limiter is low signal selected with the load limit.